mypalmike/StatGrapher/README.md

 ~/Library/Application\ Support/com.apple.ScreenSaver.Engine/statgrapher_words
 ```

 The format is line-oriented with 4 sections delimited by the section number enclosed in asterisks.
-The statgrapher_words file in the root directory of the source code is based on the word list from the original screensaver, and may be dropped into place and used as a basis for modification.

 ```
 *1*